 what we love

 Before and after your island adventure we base ourselves at Kitesurf Tonga, a remote island lodging consisting of simple yet charming fales peppered along a pristine beachfront, a perfect stepping stone before you are castaway.
 If you have ever wanted to try your hand at kite surfing, this is the ideal place to tag on a few extra nights and give it a go.
 We return back here for a beach bonfire and hog roast celebration.

 Tonga has a tropical maritime climate that can be split into two distinct seasons.
 April to November is cooler and less rainy, whereas December to April is warmer and wetter, punctuated by the occasional tropical cyclone.
 Needless to say, we prefer the former.
 During the drier season, humidity is less and the temperatures are very comfortable with daily highs of 28C and lows of 20C.
 The sea is also a little more refreshing clocking in at 25-27C.
 Taking this into account as well as the Humpback whales, we run our expeditions to Tonga from April until December.

 Hold the phone, where even is Tonga?
 If you want to see the most unspoilt natural beauty on the planet then you have to work a bit to get it.

 There are direct flights from Sydney, Auckland and Nadi (Fiji) to Tongas Fuaʻamotu International Airport (TBU).

 Zoom out on the map below to get a sense of where Tonga sits.

 Tonga is serious about Sunday as a day of rest, in-fact their airport is even closed.
-Flights to and from Auckland are daily (other than Sundays) Nadi is serviced on Mondays and Saturdays and Sydney is Tuesdays and Thursdays.
+Flights to and from Auckland are daily (other than Sundays) Nadi has flights on Mondays and Saturdays and Sydney on Tuesdays and Thursdays.
 We do our best to take this into account when selecting our trip dates, however, it is possible you might have to add an extra day or two to your trip and see a little more of Tonga.